jplusplus/check/method.en.md

 Coherent file formats reduces the risk of conversion errors and truncations.

 _how?_
- * CSV files for tabular data (comma as delimiter, quotation marks as string containter)
+ * CSV files for tabular data (comma as delimiter, quotation marks as string container)
  * XLSX files for tables with formulas
  * JSON hierarchical data
  * Shape files for geodata